 Learn more about Financial Aid Programs and your rights and responsibilities in our Consumer Information Guide

-Students can review their Financial Aid award package in the student enrollment portal.
+Students can review their Financial Aid award package in the student enrollment portal

 Concorde participates in several of the U.S. Department of Education’s Federal Financial Aid Programs, which are generally available to those who qualify.
 Our financial aid team is specifically trained to help you find ways to finance your education.
 They can assist you in completing the necessary applications and paperwork for various aid programs.